-- Model text 1 - A Polar Exploration: An example diary about an event that children will be familiar with
+- Model text 1 - A Polar Exploration: An example diary entry about an event that children will be familiar with

 - Diary recount writing sheet: a PDF containing success criteria that pupils can use to support their writing, differentiated for LKS2 and UKS2